abutcher/openshift-enterprise-nagios-configs/README.md

 ##Sudoers

-Some of these check commands need to run commands using sudo so we've given nrpe permission to do so in cases where there's little risk.
+Some of these check commands need to run with sudo so we've given nrpe permission to do so in cases where there's little risk.

 You'll need to make sure that sudoers is configured to not require a tty or a visible password.